sttp-book/sttp-book/chapters/non-functional-testing/security-testing.md

 - Explain the various facets of Security Testing,
 - Evaluate the key differences between SAST and DAST.

-# Software vs. Security testing
+# Software vs. security testing

-We start this chapter with what you already know: *Software testing*.
+We start this chapter with what you already know: *software testing*.
 The key difference between *software testing* and *security testing* is as follows:

-> The goal of Software testing is to check the correctness of the implemented functionality, while the goal of Security testing is to find vulnerabilities that makes the software behave incorrectly.
+> The goal of software testing is to check the correctness of the implemented functionality, while the goal of security testing is to find vulnerabilities that makes the software behave incorrectly.

-Security testers are always at an arms-race with the attackers &mdash; their aim is to find and fix the vulnerabilities/flaws before the adversary gets the chance to exploit them.
+Security testers are always at an arms-race with the attackers.
+Their aim is to find and fix the vulnerabilities/flaws before the adversary gets the chance to exploit them.

->You can think of the attack surface as the surface of a rubber balloon, as shown in the figure: there are endless points on this surface that, when pricked by a needle (exploit analogy) will pop the balloon.
-The goal of Security testing is to limit the exposed attack surface and to increase the efforts required by the attackers to exploit it.
+You can think of the attack surface as the surface of a rubber balloon, as shown in the figure: there are endless points on this surface that, when pricked by a needle (exploit analogy) will pop the balloon.
+The goal of security testing is to limit the exposed attack surface and to increase the efforts required by the attackers to exploit it.

  <p align="center">
   <img width="500" src="img/security-testing/attack-surface.png" alt="Representation of attack surface and exploits">
 </p>

 Since security testing is all about finding those edge cases in which a software malfunctions, thoroughly testing software *does not* guarantee the absence of vulnerabilities.
 In fact, new vulnerabilities can pop up at any time and can hit even a time-tested software.
 This is why security testing is not a one-off event, but has to be incorporated in the whole Software Development Lifecycle.

-{% hint style='tip' %} We discuss Secure Software Development Life Cycle later in this chapter. {% endhint %}
+{% hint style='tip' %}
+We discuss the **Secure Software Development Life Cycle** later in this chapter.
+{% endhint %}

-[According to Oracle](https://www.oracle.com/java/), 3 Billion devices run Java globally.
-Java is also considered to be a more mature language as it handles memory management and garbage collection itself, unlike C that lets developers handle these tasks.
-However, Java is slower than native C code due to the added abstraction layers.
+[According to Oracle](https://www.oracle.com/java/), 3 billion devices run Java globally.
+Java handles memory management and garbage collection itself, unlike C that requires developers to handle these tasks manually.
+However, Java code might be slower than native C code due to the added abstraction layers.
 This is why some Java components are built upon native code for optimization purposes.
-Evidently, any component implemented in native code is vulnerable to the exploits that typical C code is also vulnerable to.
+Evidently, any component implemented in native code is vulnerable to the exploits that typical C code are also vulnerable to.

 > For example, graphics libraries often use native code for fast rendering.
-An earlier version of the Sun JRE GIF library contained a buffer overflow vulnerability, see CVE-2007-0243. \
-> Also, Java Virtual Machine, the sandbox that enables Java programs to execute platform-independently, is itself written in C and is not a stranger to vulnerabilities.
+An earlier version of the Sun JRE GIF library contained a buffer overflow vulnerability (see CVE-2007-0243).
+Moreover, the Java Virtual Machine, the sandbox that enables Java programs to execute platform-independently, is itself written in C and is not a stranger to vulnerabilities.

 # Vulnerability databases

 There exist online repositories that consolidate software vulnerabilities.
 The [NIST National Vulnerability Database](https://www.cvedetails.com/) is a repository that contains security vulnerabilities discovered in open source software.
 Each vulnerability is assigned a unique `CVE (Common Vulnerability and Exposures)` identifier, a `CWE (Common Weakness Enumeration)` that determines the type of vulnerability, and a `CVSS (Common Vulnerability Scoring System)` score that determines the severity of the vulnerability.
 Additionally, you can also view the products and their versions that are affected by the vulnerability.

-<h3 align="center">JRE vulnerabilities</h2>
+## JRE vulnerabilities

 <p align="center">
   <img width="500" src="img/security-testing/jre-vuln.png" alt="Vulnerabilities reported in JRE">
 </p>

 The plots show the number of vulnerabilities (left) and type of vulnerabilities (right) in the Java Runtime Environment (JRE) from 2007 to 2019.
 The spike in 2013 and 2014 is due to the exploitation of the *Type Confusion Vulnerability (explained later)*, that allows a user to bypass the Java Security Manager and perform high privileged actions.

-<h3 align="center">Android vulnerabilities</h2>
+## Android vulnerabilities

 <p align="center">
   <img width="500" src="img/security-testing/android-vuln.png" alt="Vulnerabilities reported in android">
 </p>

 The second set of plots show vulnerabilities discovered between 2009 and 2019 in Android OS, which is mostly written in Java.

->What is interesting to see in these plots is that the top 3 vulnerability types are related to *bypassing controls*, *executing code in unauthorized places*, and causing *denial of service*.
+What is interesting to see in these plots is that the top 3 vulnerability types are related to *bypassing controls*, *executing code in unauthorized places*, and causing *denial of service*.
 Hence, we see that although memory corruption is not a major threat for Java applications, the effects caused by classical buffer overflows in C applications can still be achieved in Java by other means.

-# Understanding Java Vulnerabilities
+# Understanding Java vulnerabilities

-Let's take the following commonly exploited vulnerabilities in Java applications and analyze how they work:
+Let's take the following commonly exploited vulnerabilities in Java applications, and analyze how they work:
 1. Code injection vulnerability
   * Update attack
 2. Type confusion vulnerability